testuser681/Jenkins/ansible/roles/mongo/README.md

-Role Name
+MongoDB installer
 =========

-A brief description of the role goes here.
+A role installing MongoDB using the package manager.

 Requirements
 ------------